isaacbernat/presentations/optimise/final.md

 ### there are others, but the presentation is already quite long as it is.

 ## C++
-- Tried to be as faithful as possible when porting code to the original python source.
-Some idioms are not available and forced it to make it differently, of course.
+- Tried to be as faithful as possible when porting code from the original python source.
+Some idioms are not available and forced a different implementation, of course.
-- But I ported it to C++ 17, so I could use the built-in gcd library and compare it with the first optimisation (i.e. don't reinvent the wheel!).
+- I ported it to C++ 17, so I could use the built-in gcd library and compare it with the v1 optimisation (i.e. don't reinvent the wheel!).
 - g++ (from GNU Compiler Collection) is a production-grade compiler used and relied upon by many.
 We'll use it in our tests.
 - I used -O0 and -O3 optimisation levels.
 But many more useful optimisation flags exist (e.g. march) that may increase speedup even more.